ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch06_Dictionaries/Try it Yourself/00_my_answers.md

 A loop is used for iterating over a sequence

 Module:
-A module is a file consisting of Python code that can be imported and reused in a program
+A Python code file that can be imported and reused
 ```

 </details>